Electroacoustic and recording studios

 Douglas Lilburn developed the electronic music studios at Victoria University of Wellington, beginning in 1963.
-These studios, originally situated in the basement of the Hunter Building, were to produce the first generation of electronic music composers in New Zealand (Jack Body, Ross Harris, John Rimmer, John Cousins, and Denis Smalley, among others).
+These studios, originally situated in the basement of the Hunter Building, were to produce the first generation of electronic music composers in New Zealand (Ross Harris, John Rimmer, John Cousins, and Denis Smalley, among others).
 When the new facilities for the former Victoria University of Wellington School of Music were opened in 1989, two custom-designed spaces were created.
 Since then two more dedicated spaces have been added and in 2015 the studios were substantially refurbished.

 Large experimental studio with stereo and 8.2 channel monitoring, equipped with a wide range of software, and analogue and digital hardware, for superb monitoring, mixing and sound processing.
 Air-conditioned and acoustically treated for stereo and surround sound production work.

 Recording and production studio centred on a Toft ATB-16 analogue console.
 Outfitted with a wide range of software, and analogue and digital hardware, for professional level monitoring, mixing and sound processing.
 Air-conditioned and acoustically treated for stereo production work.